ryan-miller/runplan/README.md

 * other sports besides running
 * multiple workouts per day
 * a strength training component
-* other strategies besides 'Roche' and 'Frank'
+* other strategies besides 'Roche' and 'BarryP'
 * daily recommendations based on recent past performance and biomarkers

 # Contributing